tekknolagi/isdt/lecture-notes/2-vcs.md

 By adding a colon and file path to the revision parameter, you tell `git show` that, instead of showing the commit, it should print the given file from the tree the commit references.
-And indeed, the output shows `main.c` as it was just after the modulo operator was added.
+And indeed, the output shows `main.c` as it was when the modulo operator was first added.
 Unlike `git revert`, this command neither makes a commit nor alters the working tree---it just prints to the terminal.

 If you want to change the file on disk instead of printing it, you can use `git